 2) Carefully Monitor Financial Performance of Issuing Companies: BondSavvy makes 20+ initial buy recommendations each year.
 We make an initial recommendation based on where we find value on each new bond recommendation date.
 Over time, the recommended bond's price will move, and the financial performance of the issuing company could either improve or worsen.
 As a result of these changes, BondSavvy updates its corporate bond recommendations following company quarterly earnings releases during The Super Bondcast.
 During this subscriber webcast, we update subscribers on the financial performance of each company and whether our previously recommended bonds are buys, sells, or holds.

-3) Sell Bonds To Maximize Returns When Upside Wanes: Since our goal is to achieve returns higher than a corporate bond's YTM, we sell bonds we believe have limited upside potential.
-We consider a variety of factors when deciding to sell previously recommended bonds, which we discuss in this blog post.
-As we discuss in the blog post, corporate bonds do have ceilings and cannot increase without limit like stocks.
+3) Sell Bonds To Maximize Returns When Upside Wanes: Since our goal is to maximize total returns and achieve returns higher than a corporate bond's YTM, we typically sell bonds prior to maturity.
+Corporate bonds do have ceilings and cannot increase without limit like stocks.
 Given the favorable tax treatment of capital gains, after tax, one dollar of capital gain is worth more than one dollar of interest income.
 We are, therefore, vigilant when monitoring our corporate bond recommendations so we can protect our capital gains and maximize returns.

 A Word About Corporate Bond Returns Shown in Your Brokerage Account